www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/features/2021-03-07-solve-sport-lesson-assignment.md

 # Solve sport lesson assignment
 * Issue number: [\#37](https://codeberg.org/splitcells-net/net.splitcells.network.community/issues/37)
 # Task Description
-Exemplary solve the sport lesson assignment problem from Martins Avot's master thesis, in order to extend the programs modelling and optimization capabilities.
+Exemplary solve the sport lesson assignment problem from Martins Avots's master thesis, in order to extend the programs modelling and optimization capabilities.

 Thereby make the project usable as a service by multiple users at once, as a platform supporting many different optimization problems out of hand seems to be crippled, if the service can only be used by one user at once.
+Furthermore, in order to prepare the webserver for ["Solve school course scheduling problem"](task-archive/2021-03-07-solve-school-course-scheduling-problem.md), basic support for authentication and authorization is to be added to the server.
+For testing purposes the authentication and authorization system is used, to only provide server CPU and RAM usage in real time to the administrator of the server.
 # Tasks
 * [ ] Complete the issue ["Create no-code gel editor"](./2024-05-31-create-no-code-gel-editor.md) first.
 * [ ] Check sport lesson assignment model.